MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ## I can't install the Dynamics 365 Guides solution because I can't find it in the Power Platform admin center

-If you set up a Dataverse environment instance in a different region than your tenant's default region, the Dynamics 365 Guides model-driven app will not be available to install.
+If you previously set up a Dataverse environment instance in a different region than your tenant's default region, the Dynamics 365 Guides model-driven app will not be available to install.
 You must first [contact Microsoft support](https://support.serviceshub.microsoft.com/supportforbusiness) and ask to make your tenant into a multi-geo tenant for the Power Platform.

 ## I'm connected through a proxy or VPN and can't sign in to Dynamics 365 Guides.
 What can I do?